Dude19735/python_scheduler/README.md

 - on Windows run start_scheduler.bat
 - on Windows cd to folder containing files and type in cmd.exe: python.exe -OO start.py

+#### Make Startmenu entry in Ubuntu
+- replace '[...abs path to start.py]' with the path to start.py
+- move launcher.desktop to '/usr/local/share/applications'

 #### Verify
 The program should look like this: